 - our practice is creative so what we say or write transforms what we already know in even small, sometimes unpredictable but knowable ways

 - we are expected to listen and not hand fed understandings that we can work out from what we have heard

 - where we can work meanings out from situations, we are encouraged to do that rather than translate or ask questions; that way we are exercising our brain in ways that can only make it “stronger”

-- from the very beginning our skill in creating structurally “correct” AND situationally appropriate sentences is emphasised and nurtured so our feel grasp of the language gets stronger and stronger.
+- from the very beginning, our skill in creating structurally “correct” AND situationally appropriate sentences are emphasised and nurtured so our feel grasp of the language gets stronger and stronger.

-Of course there are those learners that can express their creativity and individuality no matter how they were taught, but then there are the countless multitude that struggle and never feel that they are at home in it.
+Of course, there are those learners that can express their creativity and individuality no matter how they were taught, but then there is the countless multitude that struggles and never feel that they are at home in it.
 This in large part to do with how they were taught or how they learned the language, NOT the fact they are in some way deficient.